ryanvolum/translation-middleware/README.md

 # translation-middleware
-This project demonstrates a piece of middleware that makes a bot multilingual.
-It includes the middleware in ```translate-middleware.ts``` and a sample bot in ```app.ts```.
+This is a TypeScript/Node that project demonstrates a piece of middleware that makes a bot multilingual.
+See [Brandon's .NET translator](https://github.com/brandonh-msft/botbuilder-dotnet/tree/translation-middleware/samples/Microsoft.Bot.Samples.TranslatorMiddleware) for the C# version.

+This project includes the middleware in ```translate-middleware.ts``` and a sample bot in ```app.ts```.
 This project uses TypeScript - see Setup section for compilation instructions.

 #### Terrible ascii pseudocode: